Roxaleen/podpicker/README.md

 * Dynamic programming (DP): Combining items to maximize a value (*playlist score*) within a capacity constraint (*duration*) is a classic representation of a knapsack problem.

-  However, a knapsack-style algorithm is not suitable for this use case because the scoring function is not linear.
+  However, a knapsack-style DP algorithm is impractical for this use case because the scoring function is not linear.

 * Greedy: While simple to implement, a greedy algorithm cannot guarantee that the optimal combination will be found.
 It's also unable to account for all the non-linear score components.